-Rehabilitation services at Weiss Memorial Hospital focuses on one-on-one care by highly skilled professionals, resulting in better patient outcomes and superior patient satisfaction.
+Rehabilitation services at Weiss Memorial Hospital include one-on-one care by highly skilled professionals, resulting in better patient outcomes and superior patient satisfaction.
+Pictured right: Weiss physical medicine and rehabilitation specialists (physiatrists) Rahul Sharma, M.D., and Christopher Papa, D.O.

-Medical direction is provided by a physiatrist who has specialized training in physical medicine and rehabilitation.
+Medical direction is provided by physiatrists who have specialized training in physical medicine and rehabilitation.
 In addition, several of our nurses and therapists have specialty certifications in the rehabilitation field.

 The cornerstone of our rehab program is a 26-bed rehabilitation unit for patients who need intensive inpatient rehabilitation.
 Typical patients we treat in our inpatient rehabilitation unit include: